lloydong/resales-house-prices-predictive-modeling/README.md

 - **Dataset Overview**:
   - GA's ‘train_data.csv’, 78 columns x 150,634 rows, January 2012 to April 2021
   - GA's ‘test_data.csv’, 78 columns x 16,737 rows, March 2012 to April 2021

 - **Data Description**: Floor Level, Unit Type, HDB Age, Location, Approximate distance to Public Transport/Hawker Center/etc.

 ## Data Limitations
-- **Limited training data**: Only from March to June 201
-- **Historical biases**: E.g., during economic downturns or periods of low demand can skew predictions
-- **Macroeconomic events**: Factors like oil price changes, pandemics, or geopolitical instability (e.g., wars, government regulations) can drastically alter flight pricing
+- **Limited HDB townships data**: Only ⅛ of the historical data have been used for training and data analysis, on basis of total number of actual historical sold resale flats in Singapore from 2012 to 2021
+- **Historical biases**: As resale prices trends overtime due to several external factors (such as: changes in employment rate, foreign investment or even inflation) and government policies to curb the rising prices of resale flats in Singapore

 ## Data Cleaning
 - **Missing Values**: Replaced with '0' for mall within 500km, 1km and 2km and for hawker within 500m, 1km and 2km that have null values